eljost/pysisyphus/docs/nix.rst

 Pysisyphus provides a binary cache on Cachix.

+Nix >= 2.6.0 with flakes directly supports the binary cache without further action required.

-If you are allowed to add binary cache in nix, you may simply execute:
+Alternatively, if you are allowed to add binary caches in nix, you may simply execute:

 .. code-block:: bash